-College of Health Professions University of Arkansas for Medical Sciences 4301 West Markham Street, #619 Little Rock, AR 72205 Telephone: (501) 686-5730
+College of Health Professions University of Arkansas for Medical Sciences 4301 West Markham Street, #619 Little Rock, AR 72205 Telephone: (501) 686-5730 Email: CHPWelcomeCenter@uams.edu

-The Department of Health Information Management offers the Bachelor of Science degree in Health Information Administration.
-It is a year-round program with entrance offered in the fall.
-Full-time students must complete four semesters (roughly a year and a half); Part-time students must complete seven semesters (roughly two and a half years).
+The Department of Health Information Management offers a Bachelor of Science degree in Health Information Administration.
+It is a part-time program that is year-round with admission offered in the fall and spring.